Yabdro/Applied-Security-CA-Project/README.md

 - Download the .ova files of all 4 machines
 - For each VM:
     - double-click on the .ova to import it in VirtualBox
-    - select 'Include all MAC Addresses'
+    - select 'Include all network adapter MAC Addresses'
     - import
 - The IP addresses for the internal network (and for the fake internet network) are static, known_hosts files are all complete with the IP addresses of the other (relevant) machines. (i.e. doing `ping Dakota` from Wynona will ping the Database machine)